brucealdridge/driver-go-sensortag/README.md

 Known Issues:
   - Driver needs to be on a proper event look rather than relying on disconnect messages from the device

-License
+License - MIT
-Copyright (c) 2014 Ninjablocks Inc
+Copyright (c) 2014 Ninja Blocks Inc